 Andy said his grandfather has even helped support families financially while one of their members went through rehabilitation.

 Fogle was active for many years in the Ruritan Club.
-He is also a longtime member and former deacon of Calvary Baptist Church in Neeses.
+He was also a longtime member and former deacon of Calvary Baptist Church in Neeses.
 Our patriarch and founder passed away at the age of 95, June 14, 2019.
 His legacy continues with his grandson, Andy leading Carolina Fresh Farms into the future.

 “Do unto others as you would have them do unto you” is the Bible verse that has guided him throughout his life, Fogle said.
 He truly lived by this through out his life.